-(4) Derivative Activities
+4) Derivative Activities

-(a) Fair Value, Notional and Offsetting of Derivative Instruments
+a) Fair Value, Notional and Offsetting of Derivative Instruments

 Derivative contracts are instruments, such as futures, forwards, swaps or option contracts that derive their value from underlying assets, indices, reference rates, or a combination of these factors.
 Derivative contracts may be privately negotiated contracts, which are often referred to as OTC derivatives, or they may be listed and traded on an exchange.
+All exchange-traded derivatives are cleared through central counterparties (CCPs), though the Company also uses CCP services for certain OTC derivative contracts.
 Derivatives may involve future commitments to purchase or sell financial instruments, or to exchange currency or interest payment streams.
-The amounts exchanged are based on the specific terms of the contract with reference to specified rates, securities, currencies, or indices
+The amounts exchanged are based on the specific terms of the contract with reference to specified rates, securities, currencies, or indices.